spacesprotocol/spaces-website/content/blog/handles-on-mainnet/index.md

 Nacho generates a key pair on your device and submits the name and public key to the operator, much like a certificate signing request but cooler.
 The operator adds the binding to its tree, commits the root on Bitcoin and returns a certificate.
 The private key never leaves the device, and the operator never sees it.

 Nacho resolves handles, verifies certificates on-device against a trust anchor you supply, and lets you update records.
 Handles are purchased in-app under @bitcoin and the other spaces Nacho operates in its registry.
-It also accepts creating incusion requests for other top level spaces not operated by Nacho.
+It also accepts creating inclusion requests for other top level spaces not operated by Nacho.

 Records such as payment addresses, Nostr pubkeys, and websites are published through Certrelay and touch no on-chain bytes.